-Effective July 1, 2021, the City shall contribute an additional 0.75% of each Unit employee's monthly base wages for a total of 2.36% to the City Deferred Compensation Plan.
+The City shall contribute an additional 0.75% of each Unit employee's monthly base wages for a total of 2.36% to the City Deferred Compensation Plan.

-Section 3-10:
+Section 3-10: Compensation for Approved Training

-Any Communication Dispatcher assigned to the Aviation Department and Police Communications Operator assigned Radio/911 who is selected by their Department to conduct department approved field training will be paid a one-step differential or a minimum of 3%, whichever is higher, for those hours actually spent training other staff members.
+Any Communication Dispatcher assigned to the Aviation or Fire Departments and Police Communications Operator who is selected by their Department to conduct department approved field training will be paid a one-step differential or a minimum of 3%, whichever is higher, for those hours actually spent training other staff members.